It's not just for big companies. Cyber insurance can make the difference between staying in business or shutting your doors after an attack.

 2. It can cover more than you think.

 Many policies offer "first party" coverage--that is, they will pay you for things like business interruption, the cost of notifying customers of a breach, and even the expense of hiring a public relations firm to repair any damage done to your image as a result of a cyber attack.
 Having this cash available in the event of a crippling hack can keep the lights on till you're able to resume your normal cash flow.
 A good policy can even cover any regulatory fines or penalties you might incur because of a data breach.

 Business interruption coverage can be especially important for a small business, Miller says, which may not be as diversified as a larger one, or have the same financial resources.
 "If a larger company has one line of business shut down by a data breach, it may be able to depend on its other lines for revenue.
 A smaller company may only have one line of business."

 3. You probably don't have a risk management team.

-Big corporations have entire departments devoted to analyzing the risks the company could face and helping set policies and procedures to protect against them.
+Big corporations have entire departments devoted to analyzing the risks the company could face and help set policies and procedures to protect against them.
 You don't--but a good insurance carrier can perform a similar function.

 "There are a couple of ways insurance can bridge that gap," Miller says.
-"An insurer might work with a small company to make sure a firewall is in place to protect your network, and make sure you have social media policies that reduce risk."
+"An insurer might work with a small company to make sure a firewall is in place to protect your network and make sure you have social media policies that reduce risk."
 Your insurer may well be willing to help with these areas because the better protected you are, the less likely you are to have a breach that could result in a claim.